The HEART of Honolulu Street Festival

 Hawaiian Soulshine Stained Glass

-Hope Hamada (DAC Make & Take)
+Hope Hamada (DAC Make & Take: mini books)

 Images by Debra Casey